SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

 \subsection{Error Analysis}

-In this section, we first present a statistical error analysis across several representative models to identify common failure modes, followed by a detailed case study of Gemini-2.5-pro to illustrate its specific reasoning processes on various test cases.
+This section first presents a statistical error analysis across several representative models to identify common failure modes, followed by a detailed case study of Gemini-2.5-pro to illustrate its specific reasoning processes.